Takaya-Yamazato/IEICE-CS-edit/src/pages/index.md

 ### About us

-We govern four of the society journals; IEICE Transaction on Communications (EB), IEICE Transactions on Communications (Japanese Edition, JB), IEICE Communications Express (ComEX), and IEICE Bplus (Communication Society Magazine).
+We govern four of the society transactions and magazine; IEICE Transaction on Communications (EB), IEICE Transactions on Communications (Japanese Edition, JB), IEICE Communications Express (ComEX), and IEICE Bplus (Communication Society Magazine).